ginstrom/paladin-novel/cline_docs/continuity.md

 - Elven lore-keeper and spiritual teacher
 - Provides ancient knowledge of Alanyi and paladin traditions
 - Serves as spiritual mentor and diplomatic liaison
+- **Chapter 21**: Offers to help the human "Reformed Order" (of Alanyi) restore lost knowledge and rites, sharing ancient elven wisdom about Alanyi's worship, sacred songs, and healing practices beyond the merely physical
-- Current status: At valley settlement, teaching Gond divine control
+- Current status: At valley settlement, teaching Gond divine control and aiding in Alanyi's restoration

 #### Thorek Ironheart (Chapter 14)
 - Dwarven war-priest of the Iron Covenant